Tony-gh123/multiple-polynomial-regression/readme.md

 f(x) = w_2 x^2 + w_1 x + b
 $$

 Transformations are not limited to $x^2$; it can include any polynomial terms that best fit the data, such as $x^3$, $\sqrt{x}$, $x^8$, etc. Each new term represents a basis function, meaning we derive new features from the original variables to better capture non-linear trends.
+In practice, polynomial features can be generated either before training (as a preprocessing step) or programmatically within the training pipeline prior to optimization.
 [Read Feature Engineering](#feature-engineering)

 Importantly, polynomial regression remains linear in its parameters (meaning the weights $w$ and bias $b$ are still to the first power).
 This means that we can safely reuse the same cost function, gradient computations, and gradient descent algorithm from linear regression, since optimization is still performed using least squares.

 ## **Multiple Regression**